Manikanta-Gandham/PythonCheatSheet/README.md

     x = [int(x) for x in input("Enter multiple value: ").split(",")] print("Number of list is: ", x)
     ```
+- Arithematic (addition, substraction,multiplication,division)
+   result = 5 + 3  # result is 8
+   result = 10 - 4  # result is 6
+   result = 6 * 7  # result is 42
+   result = 15 / 3   # result is 5.0 # division
+   result = 15 // 3  # result is 5 #Floor Division
+   result = 15 % 4  # result is 3 #Modulus %: Returns the remainder of the division of the left operand by the right operand.
+   result = 2 ** 3  # result is 8 #Exponentiation **: Raises the left operand to the power of the right operand.

 - Important Python Math Functions

     [Python Math Module - GeeksforGeeks](https://www.geeksforgeeks.org/python-math-module/)